- Search The Registry

 - My Account

-The members of the company are so talented and well trained that that other theater companies throughout the country seek them out for their talent and experience.
-Penumbra plays an important role in giving ongoing training, education, and experience to actors, playwrights, and directors.
+The company's members are so talented and well-trained that other theater companies nationwide seek them out for their talent and experience.
+Penumbra is essential in giving ongoing training, education, and experience to actors, playwrights, and directors.

-Penumbra has provided a consistently clear message that the Black experience is rich, dynamic, and critical to the American theater canon.
+Penumbra has consistently communicated that the black experience is rich, dynamic, and critical to the American theater canon.
 It is one of the few surviving theaters that began during the Black Arts Movement in the 1970s.
 Penumbra is nationally and internationally recognized.